ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 ## Registering Effects

+Effect classes and functional effects are registered using the `provideEffects` method.

+At the root level, effects are registered in the `providers` array of the application configuration.

 <div class="alert is-important">

-Registering an effects class multiple times (for example in different lazy loaded features) does not cause the effects to run multiple times.
+Effects start running **immediately** after instantiation to ensure they are listening for all relevant actions as soon as possible.
+Services used in root-level effects are **not** recommended to be used with services that are used with the `APP_INITIALIZER` token.

 </div>

-Feature-level effects are registered in the `providers` array of the route config.
-The same `provideEffects()` function is used in root-level and feature-level effects.

 <code-example header="main.ts">
 import { bootstrapApplication } from '@angular/platform-browser';